 A two-time Academic All-Conference selection, Glover completed a dual degree at D'Youville, receiving a Bachelor of Science in Exercise and Sports Studies and Business Management.
 Glover went onto receive his Masters degree from California University of Pennsylvania in Sports Management with a concentration in Intercollegiate Athletic Administration.

-Hailing from Angola, NY, Glover is a graduate of Lake Shore High School and currently resides in South Buffalo.
+Hailing from Angola, NY, Glover is a graduate of Lake Shore High School and currently resides in West Seneca.

 D'Youville College- Bachelors degree (Exercise and Sports Studies) - 2011

 California University of Pennsylvania- Masters degree (Sports Management with a concentration in Intercollegiate Athletic Administration) - 2013

 2010-12: Assistant Men's Basketball Coach/Director of Basketball Operations at D'Youville College